IntentArchitect/Docs/articles/module-building/templates-general/how-do-i-bind-designer-models-to-templates/how-do-i-bind-designer-models-to-templates.md

 ```

 > [!NOTE]
-> `File Per Model` templates always require a data-binding, with the `Single File` templates it is optional.
-If you do not bind a model the constructor model parameter will be of type object and have a value of `null`.
+> `File Per Model` templates always require a data-binding, with `Single File` templates data-binding is optional.
+If you do not bind a model the constructor model parameter will be of type `object` and have a value of `null`.

 ## How can I filter which designer models are bound to my template?

 Templates are instantiated through a factory, and this factory is responsible for binding the data.
 These factories are commonly referred to a template registrations.
 When you look at the source code for a template you will notice is has a corresponding template registration file.

 Here are examples of the registrations for the above files.